A spreading shrub to 2 metres tall.

 The fruit is a follicle, about 1 cm long and hairless.

-Not a great deal of information can be found about its cultivation potential.
-However, it is reported to be hardy and reliable in most soils in full sun.
-Attractive in flower especially subsp. filipendula.
+Not a great deal of information can be found about its cultivation potential but it is known to be cultivated.
+It is reported to be hardy and reliable in most soils in full sun.
+Attractive in flower, especially subsp. filipendula.

 The deep burgundy flowers of some forms is a big attraction.
 Provide good drainage.
 Prune to shape as desired and to promote flowering.
 In a garden situation.
 Grevilleas are good bird-attracting plants.